jrlucier/eero_tracker/README.md

 ## Step 4: Restart and Test

-You should see devices populate using each device's nicknames, where possible, as the device name.
+You should see wireless devices populate using each device's nicknames, where possible, as the device name.

+**NOTE: This does not populate any devices that are not wirelessly connected to your eero.**

 ## Support